 The L’Enfant Trust’s Historic Properties Redevelopment Program is D.C.’s first nonprofit real estate developer with a primary mission of historic preservation.
-By focusing on very distressed properties, the Trust brings vacant buildings back to productive use, generates high-quality housing stock for the community, and takes on historic rehabilitations that would not be economically feasible for a homeowner or a for-profit developer because the rehabilitation costs exceed fair market value.
+By focusing on very distressed properties, the Trust brings vacant buildings back to productive use, generates high-quality housing stock for the community, and takes on historic rehabilitation that would not be economically feasible for a homeowner or a for-profit developer because the rehabilitation costs exceed fair market value.

 Our current rehabilitation projects will be sold to moderate-income families such as teachers, health care workers, and government employees that serve the community but are often priced out of the District’s expensive housing market.
-Our work supports the efforts of neighborhood residents, community organizations, and the District to provide a wide variety of much-needed housing, and to ensure that the irreplaceable fabric of historic neighborhoods in all eight wards of our nation’s capital are not lost.
+Our work supports the efforts of neighborhood residents, community organizations, and the District to provide a wide variety of much-needed housing and to ensure that the irreplaceable fabric of historic neighborhoods in all eight wards of our nation’s capital are not lost.

-Acquired by DC Government 1996
+Acquired by DC Government 2014

 Built in 1902 as a two-family dwelling at 431 Spring Street (now 1220 Maple View Place, SE).
 The developer, H.A.
 Griswold, was president of the Anacostia and Potomac River Railway and had a significant impact on the development of Historic Anacostia, then known as Uniontown.
 He was also a friend and colleague of Frederick Douglass.

 In late 2005 and early 2006, a new foundation was laid in the back two-thirds of the home with original brick remaining towards the front.
 The property is a great example of Queen Ann Victorian architecture found mostly in the south end of the neighborhood with protruding bays, curved windows, shingle and clapboard siding, and a grand wrap around porch.

 The Trust is currently working with the Anacostia community to develop a viable end-use for the rehabilitated property, affectionately known as "Big Green".